 Luther's dramatic defiance at the Diet of Worms ended any hope of reconciliation with the Church and elevated him to the status of a saint among the peasantry.
 Shortly after the edict was issued, a pamphlet appeared depicting the event in the phrasing of the biblical narrative of Christ's Passion, with Charles V in the role of Pontius Pilate and the Catholic officials as the high priests demanding Christ's crucifixion; Luther, of course, was cast in the role of Christ himself.

 No one knew what had happened to Luther after he left Worms, and Frederick III was careful that no one find out.
 In his time at Wartburg Castle, Luther wrote a number of notable tracts, which were smuggled out and published, so people knew he was alive, just not where he was writing from.
-By the time he left Wartburg and returned to Wittenberg, the Peasants' Revolt (1524-1525) had begun – partly inspired by Luther's stand at Worms – and the edict could not be enforced.
+By the time he left Wartburg and returned to Wittenberg, the German Peasants' War (1524-1525) had begun – partly inspired by Luther's stand at Worms – and the edict could not be enforced.
 Luther was too popular a figure to risk arresting, and although some of his supporters were taken and executed in neighboring states, no attempt was made to enforce the Edict of Worms in Germany.

 Luther's appearance at the Diet of Worms contrasts starkly with that of Jan Hus at the Council of Constance over a hundred years before.
 Like Luther, Hus also had devoted supporters, had been given a promise of safe conduct, and, initially, had the support of both peasants and nobles.
 Luther, however, had a powerful weapon Hus lacked simply because the technology was not available in 1415: the printing press.